-Summary of Progress - FY 18 End-of-Year
+Summary of Progress - FY 19 Q1 & Q2

 The Combat Cyber-Enabled Threats and Attacks tracks two performance measures.
-Both measures have quarterly targets, and both measures exceeded their targets for FY 2018.
+Both measures have quarterly targets, and both measures exceeded their targets for Q1 and Q2 FY 2019.

-- By the end of FY 2018, FBI exceeded its annual target of 4,200, by 7,340 for number of computer intrusion programs deterred, detected, disrupted and dismantled.
-Throughout the year, FBI greatly exceeded its quarterly targets.
-The total number of computer programs affected was 11,540 more than double the annual target for FY 2018. - For FY 2018, the Department favorably resolved 157 of 160 cyber cases (98%), exceeding the annual target (90%).
+- The FBI Cyber Division will continue its coordinated operational activities to disrupt and dismantle, as well as detect and deter, the top cyber threat actors.
+Based on FY 2018, the FBI Cyber Division increased its FY 2019 annual target from 4,200 to 8,000 for number of computer intrusion program deterrences, detections, disruptions and dismantlements.
+The FBI exceeded its quarterly targets (2,000) for Q1 and Q2/FY 2019 achieving 3,065 in Q1 and an additional 3,698 in Q2.
+To date, the FBI has already achieved 85% of its annual target by successfully achieving a total of 6,763 investigative outcomes. - The Department exceeded its quarterly targets for Q1 and Q2/FY 2019 to favorably resolve cyber defendant cases 91.3% of the 46 cases handled in the first quarter of the fiscal year were successful, and all 28 cases handled in the second quarter were favorably resolved.
+By the end of Q2, 100% of the 70 cyber cases handled by the Department were successfully resolved.
 As with all cases handled by the Department, each was individually evaluated throughout the judicial process, including the decision to initiate charges.
 Depending upon the total number of cases resolved, a one case differential can significantly impact the favorable percentage.
 Many cases concerning "cybercrime" may not necessarily be captured under this number, as there is not a single statute to prosecute criminal cyber conduct.
 Cyber cases tend to involve other related criminal conduct under which the matter could be coded in the Executive Office for U.S. Attorneys' case management database.
 U.S. Attorneys will continue to individually assess each case brought for criminal prosecution in a manner that promotes the ends of justice.